Nelson Vinod Moses

 Founder, Suicide Prevention India Foundation

 Nelson Vinod Moses is an award-winning mental health journalist, public health speaker, and the founder of the Suicide Prevention India Foundation (SPIF).
-His career spans across multiple leadership verticals within media and social entrepreneurship, including prominent stints in journalism, sales, and community management with institutions such as The Times of India, Yahoo!, Business Standard, and Businessworld.
+His career spans multiple leadership verticals within media and social entrepreneurship, including prominent stints in journalism, sales, and community management with institutions such as The Times of India, Yahoo!, Business Standard, and Businessworld.

 Prior to establishing SPIF, Nelson operated extensively as the Editor of SocialStory, India’s leading online publication tracking innovations across social entrepreneurship.
 His essays, columns, and analytical features investigating development challenges and mental health conditions have appeared globally in Fortune, Forbes, Quartz, and The Huffington Post.
 He holds a degree in Economics, Sociology, and Political Science from St. Joseph's College, Bangalore, and a Master's Diploma from the Asian College of Journalism, Chennai.